easydiyeb1a/easydiyeb1a.github.io/index.md

 - The beneficiary must demonstrate consistent acclaim on a national or international scale.
 It's not enough to have achieved this recognition in the past; it's vital to maintain this high level of acclaim over time.

 The introduction of this two-step approach ensures that both the quantity and quality of the evidence are adequately considered.
 It's possible for an applicant to satisfy criteria in the first step but still face denial in the second if the overall evidence doesn't sufficiently support a claim of extraordinary ability.
 For potential EB-1A petitioners, it's crucial to put forth a comprehensive case that not only addresses specific criteria but also clearly showcases the petitioner's significant achievements and standing in their field.

 ---

-## My Petition Letter Packages

-If you're interested in my application materials, which include the I140, I907 forms, petition letter, and statement of purpose, I have two package options you can choose from.
-Here are the details:

-### Package 1: Basic - 89 dollars
-- **Petition Letter**: The exact petition letter template I designed and used for my application.
-- **List of Exhibits**: A comprehensive list of exhibits to accompany the petition letter.

-### Package 2: Comprehensive - 99 dollars
-- **Petition Letter**: The exact petition letter template I designed and used for my application.
-- **List of Exhibits**: A comprehensive list of exhibits to accompany the petition letter.
-- **Form Examples** when you file those two forms, please remember to include two separate checks:
-  - **I-140 Form**: Example of a filled-out Immigrant Petition for Alien Worker form.
-  - **I-907 Form**: Example of a filled-out Request for Premium Processing Service form.
-  - **G-1145 Form**: You will get email notice when your application is received and passed.
-- **Statement of Purpose**: Similar to proposed endeavor.

-### Note on Support Letters:
-My petition letter does not contain information on support letters.
-If you're looking for support letter templates, I recommend checking out the free resources I previously mentioned, such as Andrey Solovyev, Razvan Marinescu, and redclock.
-These sources offer valuable insights and templates for crafting effective support letters.

-Below are my email and PayPal details.
-After I receive your PayPal payment, I'll email you the petition letter package within 24 hours.
-However, it's often sooner, typically within 12 hours, depending on the timezone.
-After your order, please make sure to let us know which DIY package you need.
-- **Email**: easydiyeb1a@gmail.com
-- **PayPal**: easydiyeb1a@gmail.com

----